 If there are several potential suppliers, the firm has choices and gains more insights into true costs.
 In contrast, insourcing creates an internal monopoly that may be reluctant to change.
 Thus, it may provide lower quality service and higher costs than those of external parties that must compete for business.

-Please do not hesitate to share your comments and remarks and wish to contribute further to this topic.
-We would be happy to answer your specific questions and explore opportunities to working together.
+Please do not hesitate to share your comments and interest to contribute further to this topic.
+We would be happy to answer your specific questions and explore opportunities of working together.